ramanaditya/data-structure-and-algorithms/interview/README.md

 - Show Enthusiasm
     - Demonstrate convincing enthusiasm for the company and the position.
     - Ask Questions
-    - Be Motivates
+    - Be Motivated

 ## Common Mistakes
 - Lack of Professionalism
     - Never be late for an interview
-    - How you Dress.
+    - How you Dress matters.
     - How you present yourself.
     - Job Etiquette like saying Thank You.
 - Lack of Preparation